demianbucik/sail/README.md

-# Validate recaptcha and send email cloud function
+# Validate recaptcha and send email
 In progress